 There are two main types of fruit tree pruning techniques.

 - Open center tree – This is a tree that has had its central leader cut and focuses more on the horizontal scaffolding branches.
 Open Center trees produce more fruit and are easier to gather fruit.
 The branches receive more light during the growing season.
 Typically, the first cut to the central leader is done on a young tree.
 If your tree is older, it may be too late to prune your tree in this fashion.

 - Central leader tree – These trees are the types of trees most of us think about when we think about trees.
 They have a strong central leader, which makes for a taller tree.
 Commercial orchards use this method to have many trees growing closely together.
 For your home, though, it will produce a tall, nice looking tree.
 It may be hard to get the fruit from the higher branches.

 Three steps you should follow when pruning your fruit tree

 Clean up: Remove dead, damaged, or diseased wood from the tree.
 Remove any suckers or sprouts coming from the bottom of the tree.
 Remove all directly vertical spouts going straight up from the main branches.
 These are called waterspouts.

 - Thin: Thinning the tree will allow more light and air to enter the canopy.
 Remove any branches that grow downward, back towards the center of the tree, or are crossing with another branch.
 The tree will focus its resources on productive branches.
 You want your tree to have even branches.
 Remove any branches that are competing for resources.
 Make sure there is at least 6-12 inches between branches.
-All of these cuts should be made flush to the branch.
+All these cuts should be made flush to the branch.

 What kind of tools do I need?